truenas/middleware/docs/userguide/freenas_intro.rst

 * A completely new middleware server that mediates all access to FreeNAS® and allows multi-user, multi-role configuration access to the system.

 * A new command line interface with tab-completion, inline help, and high-level access to all FreeNAS® functions and event information.
-This new CLI has replaced the Console Setup Menu.
+This new CLI has replaced the Console Setup Menu and is the default shell for :ref:`Shell`.

+* The "Wizard" has been removed as making shares using the "New UI" has been simplified.

 * The `GlusterFS <http://www.gluster.org>`_ service provides a scalable, network file system.